bartbalaz/janus-container/README.md

 Please note:
 * Please visit [Meetecho Janus project](https://janus.conf.meetecho.com/docs/) for a detailed description of the Janus gateway.
 * Out-of-the-box this project provides the simplest single host Docker configuration which may be tailored to any other more complex configuration.
-Please note that the procedure below allows to setup a single host running the Janus Gateway in a Docker container accessed using HTTPS only and relying on the host for certificate management.
+The procedure below allows to setup a single host running the Janus Gateway in a Docker container accessed using HTTPS only and relying on the host for certificate management.
 This procedure may be greately simplified by modifying the Janus Gateway configuraiton to avoid mounting multiple host folders, avoiding the installation of Certbot and the HTTP server (Nginx) etc. and, allowing instead, to simply run the Janus Gateway image.